jliikala/itsmejuhaco/content/reading.md

 date: 2017-09-05T19:12:42+03:00
 draft: false
 featimg: "https://www.itsmejuha.co/images/split-reading.jpg"
-description: "While preparing to launch my blog again in January 2018, I've been ramping up my reading & journaling efforts to support the process."
+description: "While preparing to launch my blog again, I've been ramping up my reading & journaling efforts to support the process."
 ---

-As I'm preparing to launch my blog again in January 2018, I've been ramping up my reading & journaling efforts to support the process.
+As I'm preparing to launch my blog again later this year, I've been ramping up my reading & journaling efforts to support the process.
 (If you're interested, [join my 2018 blog waiting list here](http://eepurl.com/cxqFQr).)

-While reading, I have a habit of keeping a paper journal where I write down the best discoveries I make.
+While reading, I have a habit of keeping a [bullet journal](http://bulletjournal.com/get-started/) where I write down the best discoveries I make.
 I've found it to be a great way to organize thoughts around any given subject.
 Give it a try if you haven't!

 ## From the book reading list: